STAUROMEDUSAE: LIST OF ALL VALID SPECIES NAMES

 If you use this list in your studies, I would appreciate it if you cite it as suggested above as an electronic publication.
 The list is an ongoing work and is subject to modification at any time.
 I consider it my intellectual property and do not want to find it dumped wholesale onto someone else's web page - links to it are fine.
 I welcome any additions or corrections that anyone may wish to make - please contact me at the above address.
 In order to be true to its in-progress nature, I have left my personal shorthand in the electronic manuscript, so any entry preceeded by . means that I (or Yayoi Hirano) have not yet been able to check the original citation for accuracy.
 Although I have chosen to put this list of species names and authors on the web, it will be noted that I have not included the bibliography from which it derives.

-I have included links to the few images of stauromedusae located elsewhere on the web.
+I have included links to the few images of stauromedusae located elsewhere on the web to which I was comfortable making a positive identification.
 Any additions to these links are welcome.

 Phylum CNIDARIA